Rutgers logo

 Upcoming projects

-• "Bittersweet: A Queer Black World in Dances and Films by David Roussève and the REALITY Dance Company," current book project
+• Monograph, "Bittersweet: A Queer Black World in the Dances and Films of David Roussève and the REALITY Dance Company (Wesleyan University Press, spring 2026)

 How Do Social and Racial Justice Concerns Appear in Your Work?